danstocker-legacy/nodes/README.md

 ### Generic

+- `SuperNode`: Groups nodes into a single node.
 - `Noop`: Forwards input to output.
+- `Splitter`: Forwards input to multiple outputs.
+- `Batcher`: Sends input to output in batches of a given size.
+- `Logger`: Logs input to console.
+- `LineSplitter`: Splits input text and sends individual lines to output.
 - `Stringifier`: Sends string representation of input to output.
 - `JsonStringifier`: Sends object input to output as JSON string.
-- `Logger`: Logs input to console.
-- `LineSplitter`: Splits input text and sends individual lines to output.
-- `Splitter`: Forwards input to multiple outputs.
-- `SuperNode`: Groups nodes into a single node.

 ### Functional